clockworkengineer/DotNET/readme.md

 A simple contacts database written in C#/Gtk# on monodevelop.
 It currently supports backend storage of either SQLite or a simple CSV file and may be easily adapted to any other database that is required.

 ### BitTorrent
 This is a from the grounds up BitTorrent client written in C#/.NET using visual studio code under linux.
+Its contains a core class library BitTorrentLibrary that supports the downloading and uploading of torrents, a suite of unit tests BitTorrentLibraryTests for it and a text based client that makes use of the library to download and seed torrent files.